moov-io/watchman/docs/using-watchman.md

 # Using Watchman

-A practical path from first search to a production screening setup.
-Technical scoring is in [Similarity methodology](/watchman/methodology/).
-Program language is in [For compliance and risk](/watchman/methodology/for-compliance/).
+This page is a path from first search to a production setup.
+How scoring works: [Similarity methodology](/watchman/methodology/).
+For BSA/AML and sanctions officers: [For compliance and risk](/watchman/methodology/for-compliance/).

 ## What you are running

-Watchman is a **list-driven screener**.
-It downloads OFAC, EU, UK, UN, US CSL, FinCEN 311, and optional OpenSanctions/Senzing files, indexes them in memory, and scores each query with a multi-field matcher.
-You get a ranked hit list and a score in `[0, 1]`.
-You decide what to do with hits.
+Watchman downloads government sanctions lists, keeps them in memory, and compares each query you send to those lists.
+Each possible match has a **score from 0 to 1**.
+You choose which scores become alerts (`minMatch`) and what your process does with them.

-That is the control Wolfsberg calls sanctions screening: compare customer/counterparty text (and IDs) to designated-party lists, then investigate.
+Lists include OFAC, EU, UK, UN, the US Consolidated Screening List, FinCEN 311, and optional extra files you ingest.

 ## Five-minute start